Egor1ch/egor1ch/README.md

 🪙 You can find here a portfolio of my works and projects im currently working on.

-📄 In this repository, you can check all the certificates i've received by completing different courses.
+📄 In Egor1ch repository, you can check all the certificates i've received by completing different courses.

 🌱 Im studying Java development, functionality of OS, SEO optimization, WEB development and DDBB.